Spartanlasergun/calendar_widget/README.md

 	background = 'lightblue', # set the background of the calendar to light blue )

+# Note: images of the type 'png', 'gif', 'ppm', and 'pgm' can be set as the background.
+# However, these images will not scale with the size of the calendar.

 # remember to call your mainloop function so that the tkinter window is persistent
 root.mainloop()
 ```